-Lily is a first year trainee at Rollits in Hull.
-Her current seat is in the Property department.
+Lily is a second year trainee at Rollits.
+Her current seat is in the Private Capital department.

 March 2020 - March marks my first month in the Property Department.
 Everyone has been extremely welcoming and I have felt supported whilst settling in to my second seat.

 In terms of work, it is a busy department and I was immediately given a variety tasks to be getting on with.
 There is also a lot of client contact and liaising with other solicitors, which is something that I have enjoyed.

 I assisted in the voluntary first registration of plots of land.
 This involved going through boxes of deeds relating to the land, in order to establish the root of title.
 When applying to register land at the Land Registry, we have to be able to demonstrate ownership dating back to 1925.
 This was a time-consuming task, particularly since this was my first time looking at deeds, some of which dated back to the 19th century, but this was a great learning exercise to familiarise myself with these sorts of documents.
 Also, being involved in the registration process from the outset also helped me to understand how and why land is registered.
 The applications have now been sent off, so it will be interesting to see the response from the Land Registry.